-Cash and cash equivalents include amounts in demand deposits and money market accounts.
+Cash and cash equivalents include amounts in demand deposits and money market accounts and certificates of deposits with maturity of less than 90 days.
 Investments consist of certificates of deposits, with a maturity date in excess of 90 days, stated at cost.